vime-js/vime/README.md

 * **Options.** There is an option for whatever your use case.
 Thumbnails preview, lite player embed, standard player for a normalized experience, and a complete system with plugins and all.

-* **Lightweight.** 0 external dependencies, modular, treeshakable, no additional SDK's loaded, and compiled with Svelte to have the smallest footprint possible.
+* **Lightweight.** 0 external dependencies, modular, treeshakable, no additional SDK's loaded for embeds, and compiled with Svelte to have the smallest footprint possible.
 Sizes ranging from 5.5 kB (min + gzip) up to everything included at 54 kB (min + gzip).